SylphAI-Inc/AdalFlow/docs/source/developer_notes/index.rst

      - The component that orchestrates model client (Embedding models in particular) and output processors.
    * - :doc:`retriever`
      - The base class for all retrievers who in particular retrieve documents from a given database.
+   * - :doc:`text_splitter`
+     - To split long text into smaller chunks to fit into the token limits of embedder and generator or to ensure more relevant context while being used in RAG.

+Let us put all of these components together to build a :doc:`rag` (Retrieval Augmented Generation), which requires data processing pipeline along with a task pipeline to run user queries.

 .. toctree::
    :maxdepth: 1